Contact Our Team

 ATTENDANCE

-Board Members present were, Dave Ellis, Sachie Etherington, James Kelley, and Chris Schweigert.
-Heather Colkos, John Martin and Bill Petry were absent.
-Also, in attendance was Maggie M., CMCA, AMS, representing Crest Management.
+Board Members present were, Dave Ellis, Sachie Etherington, James Kelley, John Martin and Bill Petry.
+Heather Colkos and Chris Schweigert were absent due to sickness.
+Also in attendance was Maggie M., CMCA, AMS, representing Crest Management.

 SECRETARY REPORT – APPROVAL OF MINUTES

-The minutes from June 17, 2025, meeting were presented, and a motion was made, seconded, and unanimously carried to accept the minutes without change.
+The minutes of the August 19, 2025, meeting were presented, and a motion was made, seconded, and unanimously carried to accept the minutes without change.

 HOMEOWNER CONCERNS